xnfei/8-AP-indoor-localization-project---python/README.md

 # data-separation
-data separation from a raw dataset download the csv file, and then use ipynb code do the separation
+data separation from a raw dataset

+Download the csv file, and then use ipynb code do the separation